ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

     a.
 How does this attention to foundational details affect our coding choices?
     b.
 What's the difference from the foundational view-point between our code and work cited in sect.7?
-    c.
-At start of §2.2, our claims about setoids seem a bit bold (or "gnomic").
-We don't cite work on the so-called "setoid hell", and we miss the point of the bad reputation of setoids.
-Referee asserts: setoids do not make implementation *tedious*, but, in a sense, *unnatural* wrt informal mathematical practice, since any setoid-based reasoning depends on specific implementation details.
-Some parts of our code (omitted from the paper) suffer from these aspects of using setoids.
+    c.  ~~At start of §2.2, our claims about setoids seem a bit bold (or "gnomic").
+We don't cite work on~~ ~~the so-called "setoid hell", and we miss the point of the bad reputation of setoids.~~ ~~Referee asserts: setoids do not make implementation tedious, but, in a sense, unnatural~~ ~~wrt informal mathematical practice, since any setoid-based reasoning depends on specific~~ ~~implementation details.
+Some parts of our code (omitted from the paper) suffer from these~~ ~~aspects of using setoids.~~

-    (wd: made an first attempt to address point c.)
+    (addressed point c)

 4.  ~~Some links are broken (e.g. in [8]); some footnotes need to have first letters capitalised.~~ (fixed)